Discord-Oxygen/Discord-ExpireBot/README.md

+# Dev Branch
+**DO NOT USE THIS BRANCH** its only for testing things out.
+It doesn't work, I just put some Code snippets and drafts here so I don't forget them.
+This isn't a working source code

 # Discord-ExpireBot

 This Bot allows you to let roles expire.
 If you set e.g. the @voted role to 12h, the role will get removed automatically 12h after obtaining.
 This is individual to all users on the guild.
 It also saves the obtaining time into a JSON File, so if the Bot gets temporary offline, it can handle this.